messense/dav-server-rs/doc/APPLE-Finder-hints.md

 files at the root of the filesystems to get a hint about the behaviour they should show processing this filesystem.

+It also looks for files with extra localization information in every directory, and for resource fork data (the `._` files).

 ## FILES

 - `.metadata_never_index`
-  prevent the system from indexing all of the data
+  prevents the system from indexing all of the data
 - `.ql_disablethumbnails`
   prevent the system from downloading all files that look like an image or a video to create a thumbnail
 - `.ql_disablecache`
-  not really sure bit it sounds useful
+  not really sure but it sounds useful

 The `.ql_` files are configuration for the "QuickLook" functionality of the Finder.

-The ".metadata\_never\_index" file appears to be a hint for the Spotlight indexing system.
+The `.metadata_never_index` file appears to be a hint for the Spotlight indexing system.

-Additionally, the Finder probes for a `.localized` file in every directory it encounters.
+Additionally, the Finder probes for a `.localized` file in every directory it encounters, and it does a PROPSTAT for every file in the directory prefixed with `._`.

 ## OPTIMIZATIONS